 Online consultation requests for non-urgent help can be made at any time.
 They will be responded to as soon as possible, usually within two working days.

-You must self-isolate immediately if you if you have symptoms associated with coronavirus, however mild, including a new continuous cough, a high temperature, and/or a loss or change to your sense of smell or taste you must self-isolate for at least 10 days from when your symptoms started.
-You should also arrange to have a test to see if you have COVID-19.
+You must self-isolate immediately if you have symptoms associated with coronavirus, however mild, including a new continuous cough, a high temperature, and/or a loss or change to your sense of smell or taste

-Please DO NOT book an appointment or attend the surgery, a pharmacy or hospital.
+DO NOT book an appointment or attend the surgery, a vaccination site, a pharmacy or hospital.